Here are some questions that people ask me sometimes:

 Are you doing any more shows?

-Can I order your donut wedding cake topper set that's on Pinterest?
+Can I order a custom wedding cake topper?

 Where are these characters from?

 All characters are my original designs.

 What kind of clay do you use for sculpting?

 Right now, all of my finished character sculptures are made from hand painted Super Sculpey, apoxie sculpt, and usually some sort of hidden armature inside to keep the extended limbs strong and non-floppy.